petercrabtree/ComfyUI-Prediction/README.md

 ``prediction * scale``

 ### Switch Predictions
 Switches from one prediction to another one based on the timestep sigma.
-Use <ins>sampling > custom_sampling > sigmas > Split Sigmas</ins> to create a sub-range of timestep sigmas.
+Use <ins>sampling > custom_sampling > sigmas > Select Sigmas</ins> to create a sub-ranges of timestep sigmas.

 ``prediction_B when current_sigma in sigmas_B otherwise prediction_A``